 This exploration is for all ages, as the colored smilies show.
 Growing crystals is fun for your whole family!

-The growing crystals earth science experiment comes from unit Unit 3-14 about gems and minerals.
+The growing crystals earth science experiment comes from Earth & Space: Rocks.
 Layers of Learning has hands-on experiments in every unit of this family friendly curriculum.
 Learn more about Layers of Learning.

 New rock is formed from cooling magma.
 When the magma cools underground it cools more slowly and forms crystals.
 The crystals formed depend on the mineral content of the magma and the cooling rate.
 If the magma cools very slowly, sometimes large crystals can form into gems.